Karkliniai

 Karkliniai is a village in southwest Lithuania, Vilkaviškis district.
-According to census of 2011, it had a population of 435.
-Near flows the river Rausvė.
+According to the census of 2011, it had a population of 435.
+The river Rausvė flows nearby.

 History

-Since the nineteenth century until 1914 village was volost district center.
+Since the nineteenth century until 1914 the village was volost district center.
 At the end of 1905 the workers of Karkliniai estate were on strike.
-After the First World War in 1927 in Karkliniai estate was founded The Girls' Lower Agricultural School.
+After the First World War, in 1927 in Karkliniai estate was founded The Girls' Lower Agricultural School.